 - If you currently have a carbon monoxide system, frequently check or put in new batteries.
 You should look at batteries every three months, and get a new alarm every three to five years.

-- If your carbon monoxide detector sounds, leave your residence immediately and phone 911.
+- If your carbon monoxide detector alerts you to danger, leave your house immediately and phone 911.

-Protect Your Family with Help from Service Experts Heating & Air Conditioning
+Protect Your Family with Assistance from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be frightening, and with the recommended actions your residence can be protected from the dangerous gas.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your residence can be guarded from the dangerous gas.
 Take the necessary steps and call Service Experts Heating & Air Conditioning at 321-428-7635 to learn more.